LIBERATING FOOTBALL TRAVEL

 Teams, tales and tips – a guide to the local game

 Home of the modern Olympics and a fiery football scene, Athens has staged several European finals but its clubs have only been involved in one.
-More than five decades after Ferenc Puskás led Panathinaikos out at Wembley for the 1971 European Cup Final against Ajax, no other club from the Greek capital, not even wealthy, dominant Olympiacos, has followed in his footsteps.
+More than five decades after Ferenc Puskás led Panathinaikos out at Wembley for the 1971 European Cup Final against Ajax, no other club from the Greek capital, not even wealthy, once dominant Olympiacos, has followed in his footsteps.

-Or rather rebuilt, as the modern-day Olympic Stadium was opened here in 1982.
-Two of the Athens’ top clubs had been using the large, all-seated, two-tiered Olympiako as their home ground.
-One of them, AEK, nearly went under in 2012-13, but have come back up the hard way after dropping down to the third as amateurs.
+Previous long-term tenants, AEK, nearly went under in 2012-13, but have come back up the hard way after dropping down to the third as amateurs.
 AEK’s revival and return to the Super League in 2015 re-established the Big Three.
 AEK’s title win of 2018, after 24 years, broke the near 20-year hegemony of Olympiacos, champions 19 times since 1997.

 Until the 2022 unveiling of their Agia Sophia Stadium, AEK were the only ones left in the Olympic arena.
 Derby games with Panathinaikos and Olympiacos barely fill half the 69,000 capacity of this white elephant – for AEK’s home games with provincial opposition, crowds were counted in four figures.

-In 2013, AEK announced plans for a new ground at their old stomping ground of Nea Filadelfia.
+In 2013, AEK announced plans for a new ground at their old stomping ground of Nea Filadelfeia.
 The club are now owned by one of the richest men in Greece, Dimitris Melissanidis, his money made in fuel and betting.
 A display of the future Agia Sophia was revealed in 2015, church, barber shop, shoe shop, sauna and all.
 The Hellenic theme echoes the history of AEK themselves, formed by Greek refugees from Constantinople.

-After a long-term residency at the Olympic Stadium, Panathinaikos are back at their old stomping ground of Ambelokipi, north of Athens city centre.
+After a long-term residency at the Olympic Stadium, Panathinaikos are back at their old stomping ground of Ambelokipi, north-east of Athens city centre.
 Even the Greek national side have moved out, preferring to play at the Karaiskakis, contemporary home of dominant club Olympiacos.
 Located down in the port of Piraeus, this impressive stadium was also completely rebuilt for the 2004 Games (and used, by the way, in 1896).

 Little Atromitos are based in Peristeri, western Athens.
 The Greek Cup runners-up in 2011 also earned consecutive play-off places in the league from 2012 to 2014.
 Their subsequent performances in the Europa League were not without merit either, an honourable defeat to Newcastle followed by away-goals exit to AZ Alkmaar.